Schedule A Consultation!

 Open 8:30 AM – 6:00 PM

-However, for some people, these cramps can be debilitating, frequently interrupting sleep and impacting overall quality of life.
+Nocturnal leg cramps are an occasional occurrence for most.
+But for some people, these cramps can be debilitating, interrupting sleep and impacting quality of life.

 What Is A Leg Cramp?

-A leg cramp is simply a muscle cramp, which is an involuntary contraction of one or more muscles.
-This happens to occur in the leg.
+A leg cramp is simply a muscle cramp: an involuntary contraction of one or more leg muscles.

-These cramps can happen in any part of the leg but are most often felt in your calves.[3]
+Nocturnal leg cramps are a unique kind of cramp.
+As the muscle contracts, you’ll experience pain, or perhaps some itching or burning(1).
+They can happen in any part of the leg but are most often felt in your calves(3).

-However, there is not one singular cause of these cramps: there are quite a few different factors and conditions that can lead to leg cramps at night[4]:
+There are quite a few different factors and conditions that can lead to leg cramps at night(4):

 Low activity level.
-Leg cramps tend to occur when there is a lack of activity or when staying in one position for too long, which is why this tends to happen when you are falling asleep.
+In contrast, leg cramps can also occur when inactive or staying in one position for too long.
+This is why this often happens when you try to fall asleep.

 Certain Medical Conditions.
 Conditions such as diabetes, neurological disorders, kidney disease, or venous insufficiency can lead to nocturnal leg cramps.

 Age.
-Older patients, particularly senior age, are more likely to experience leg cramps.[2]
+Older patients, particularly seniors, are likelier to experience leg cramps(2).

 Medications.
-You might experience cramps as a side effect when taking certain medications.
-Diuretics, statins, and certain asthma prescriptions are known to increase the risk.
+These cramps can be a side effect of certain medications.
+Diuretics, statins, and certain asthma prescriptions can increase risk.

 Pregnancy.
-Pregnancy can lead to many big changes in the human body, including leg cramps.
-This is more likely during the later stages of pregnancy.
+Pregnancy leads to many big changes in the human body.
+This might include nocturnal leg cramps, particularly during later stages.

 The Symptoms and Side Effects of Leg Cramps